Slaitroc/RicciPaoliGrisoni/RASD.md

 - The email is already in use.

 ### RegisterCompany
 **Actors:** Company, Email Provider.

 **Entry Conditions:** The user is not logged in.

 **Flow of Events:**
 1. The company selects the "Sign up" option.
-2. The platform open the sign-up page.
+2. The platform opens the sign-up page.
 3. The company selects the "Company" option, provides the required information (Company name, Company headquarters address, VAT number, email and password) and click the "Sign Up" button.
 4. The platform sends a confirmation email to the provided email address through the Email Provider.
+5. The platform shows a message to the Company to confirm the registration.
-5. The Company confirms the registration by clicking on the link in the email.
+6. The Company confirms the registration by clicking on the link in the email.
-6. The platform validates the VAT number and checks if it is unique.
+7. The platform validates the VAT number and checks if it is unique.
-7. The platform confirms the registration and activates the account.
+8. The platform confirms the registration and activates the account.
-8. The Company is redirected to the platform's homepage.
+9. The Company is redirected to the platform's homepage.

 **Exit Conditions:** The Company is registered and logged in.